 Warner Bros.
 Consumer Products and

-Batman: Arkham City Escape
+DC Entertainment for Batman: Arkham City Escape

 Board Game